ILIAS-eLearning/ILIAS/setup/README.md

 # Use the Command Line to Manage ILIAS

-The ILIAS command line app can be called via `php setup.php`.
+The ILIAS command line app can be called via `php setup\setup.php`.
 It contains three commands to manage ILIAS installations:

 * `install` will [set an installation up](#install-ilias)